maragraziani/IMVIP2019/README.md

 paper still under review.

-All the channel visualizations and class activations maps can be inspected in the folder interpretability_results/
+All the channel visualizations and class activations maps can be inspected in the folder interpretability_results/.

+Particularly, the visualization patchworks are useful to inspect all the images at once.

 # How are the features learned by ImageNet pretrained CNNs reused in histopathology tasks?